jeppech/results-ts/README.md

 # Acknowledgement

-- This is inspired by the [Monads](https://github.com/sniptt-official/monads/)
+- This is inspired by the [Monads](https://github.com/sniptt-official/monads) project